shoui520/shoui520.github.io/docs/readingtips.md

 If you can't understand monolingual dictionaries yet, still keep them because if you ever get stuck on what a word actually means, the monolingual dictionary will come through.

+### My Comprehension Tip

+*This is a tip for more experienced learners*

+This is the only comprehension tip that actually works for me.

+The trick is to focus on nouns (and numbers).

+I came up with the idea when I noticed that when I read in English, the nouns stand out.

+Nouns are names, people, objects, places, etc.

+I felt like there was some type of word hierarchy.

+Any nouns/numbers → "action" verbs → adjectives → "abstract" verbs.

+And of course, within nouns, there is also a noun hierarchy, with names, pronouns, and physical objects at the top.

+I noticed that when I read Japanese, it feels a lot more hazy because my brain just doesn't make the nouns stand out more than adjectives or verbs.
+I started to "focus" (I hate to use this term because that's not what I am actually doing, it's more like noticing) on the nouns in sentences and noticed how my comprehension skyrocketed without losing speed.

+It can be a little tricky to notice nouns every time they come up, but trust me, this is an S-tier strategy, and all you need is practice.

 ### Comprehension Tip: Bilingual vs Monolingual: The difference between not knowing what's going on and actually understanding?

 In many cases, yes.